-- Deadband and Hysteresis are combined to set positioning accuracy.
-See Page 19 for details. - Inhibit Time is used to set a delay in the actuator's response. - Low/High Signal Position sets the range of the valve stroke where positioning is required.
+- Deadband and Hysteresis are combined to set positioning accuracy. - Inhibit Time is used to set a delay in the actuator's response. - Low/High Signal Position sets the range of the valve stroke where positioning is required.

 1/5 Deadband